-Felony-level DWI offenses can occur for a variety of reasons including subsequent offenses and a prior conviction for vehicular assault or vehicular manslaughter.
-Essentially, a felony DWI charge means that the State considers a person to be a serious danger to others on the road.
+Felony-level DWI offenses can occur for a variety of reasons including subsequent charges and a prior conviction for vehicular assault or manslaughter.
+Essentially, a felony drunk driving charge means that the State considers a person to be a serious danger to others on the road.

 A Bronx felony DWI lawyer could help you fight these allegations.
-Whether you are facing these charges as a result of having a prior conviction for DWI on your record or you have a conviction for a past motor vehicle crime, an aggressive DWI attorney could help to protect your freedom.
+Whether you are facing these charges as a result of having a prior conviction for drunk driving or you have a conviction for a past motor vehicle crime, an aggressive DWI attorney could help to protect your freedom.

-The most common reason for a DWI charge to become a felony is if the person has a prior conviction for DWI.
-According to New York Vehicle and Traffic Code §1193(c), courts will treat a DWI arrest as a subsequent offense if the person has a conviction for DWI on their record in the prior ten years.
-A Bronx Felony DWI lawyer could help individuals understand why prosecutors brought felony level charges.
+The most common reason for a DWI charge to become a felony is if the person has a prior conviction for drunk driving.
+According to New York Vehicle and Traffic Code §1193(c), courts will treat a DWI arrest as a subsequent offense if the person has a conviction for driving under the influence on their record in the prior ten years.
+A Bronx lawyer could help individuals understand why prosecutors brought felony level DWI charges.

-The Penalties for a Potential Conviction in The Bronx
+The Penalties for a Potential Felony DWI Conviction in The Bronx

 A conviction for a felony-level DWI results in a permanent criminal record that can make it difficult to obtain employment or housing.
 Additionally, the penalties that can apply for a felony-level conviction are harsh.